From election to COVID, 9/11 conspiracies cast a long shadow

 While the Sept.
 11 attacks united much of America in grief and anger, conspiracy theories about what happened that day uncovered a well of distrust

-The result was “Loose Change,” a 2005 documentary produced by Rowe and written and directed by his childhood friend, Dylan Avery, that popularized the theory that the U.S. government was behind 9/11.
+The result was “Loose Change,” a 2005 documentary produced by Rowe and his childhood friend, Dylan Avery, that popularized the theory that the U.S. government was behind 9/11.
 One of the first viral hits of the still-young internet, it encouraged millions to question what they were told.

 While the attacks united many Americans in grief and anger, “Loose Change” spoke to the disaffected.

 “It was the lightning rod that caught the lightning,” Rowe recalls.
 He had hoped the film would prompt a sober reassessment of the attacks.
-Rowe, who lives in Oneonta, New York, doesn't regret the film, and still questions the events of 9/11, but says he's deeply troubled by what 9/11 conspiracy theories revealed about the corrosive nature of misinformation on the internet.
+Rowe doesn’t regret the film, and still questions the events of 9/11, but says he’s deeply troubled by what 9/11 conspiracy theories revealed about the corrosive nature of misinformation on the internet.

 “Look at where it’s gone: You have people storming the Capitol because they believe the election was a fraud.
 You have people who won’t get vaccinated and they’re dying in hospitals,” Rowe says.
 “We’ve gotten to the point where information is actually killing people.”

-Conspiracy theories about the attack and its aftermath also gave early exposure to some of the same people pushing hoaxes and unfounded claims about COVID-19, vaccines and the 2020 election, including Alex Jones, the Trump-supporting publisher of InfoWars, who has accused the United States of plotting the attacks and has said the 2012 Sandy Hook shooting was a hoax.
-Jones was a co-producer of the third edition of “Loose Change."
+Conspiracy theories about the attack and its aftermath also gave early exposure to some of the same people pushing hoaxes and unfounded claims about COVID-19, vaccines and the 2020 election, including Alex Jones the Trump-supporting publisher of InfoWars, who has accused the United States of plotting the attacks and says the 2012 Sandy Hook shooting was a hoax.
+Jones was a co-producer of the third edition of “Loose Change.”

-Polls show belief in 9/11 conspiracy theories peaked in the years immediately following the attack, then subsided.
-Repeated surveys show a small percentage of Americans continue to harbor doubts about the official explanation of the attacks.

-It's not surprising that such views persist, or that they have ebbed over time.
-Shocking, sudden events often spawn conspiracy theories as people collectively grapple with understanding them, says Mark Fenster, a University of Florida law school professor who has studied the history of conspiracy theories in America.
+Polls show belief in 9/11 conspiracy theories peaked soon after the attack, then subsided.
+That's not surprising, according to Mark Fenster, a University of Florida law school professor who studies the history of conspiracy theories.
+He says shocking, sudden events often spawn conspiracy theories as people collectively grapple with understanding them.

 “A plane that runs into the World Trade Center?
 That runs into the Pentagon?
 It sounds like the stuff of films,” Fenster says.
 “It just didn’t seem like a real event, and it’s when you have a major anomalous event like this that conspiracy theories sometimes come around.”

-Before the internet, conspiracy theorists relied on books, pamphlets and the occasional late night television show to espouse their beliefs.
-Now, they can swap theories on message boards like Reddit, post videos on YouTube, and win over new converts on Facebook Twitter or Instagram.
+Conspiracy theorists once relied on books, pamphlets and late night television shows to espouse their beliefs.
+Now, they use message boards like Reddit, post videos on YouTube, and win over converts on Facebook Twitter or Instagram.

-The first known 9/11 conspiracy theory was put forward only hours after the attack, when an American software engineer emailed a post to an internet forum questioning whether the towers were toppled by a controlled detonation.
+The first known 9/11 conspiracy theory originated only hours after the attack, when an American software engineer emailed a post to an internet forum questioning whether the destruction of the towers looked like a controlled demolition.

 Twenty years on, a search on YouTube for content related to 9/11 turns up millions of hits.

 Thousands of videos focus on conspiracy theories.
-That is a lot, but the grandfather of modern conspiracy theories has been outpaced by the upstarts: A Google search of “9/11 conspiracy theory” turns up more than 8 million results, while a search for “COVID conspiracy theory” turns up more than three times that.
+That is a lot, but the grandfather of modern conspiracy theories has been outpaced by the upstarts: A Google search of “9/11 conspiracy theory” finds more than 4 million results, while a search for “COVID conspiracy theory” turns up nearly 10 times that.

-Tech companies say they have done what they can to limit the spread of false information about 9/11.
+Tech companies say they do what they can to limit the spread of false information about 9/11.
 YouTube has added links to authoritative sources to some 9/11-related videos.
-Facebook says it has added fact checks to several viral hoaxes about 9/11, including one that the Pentagon was struck by a missile and not a plane.
+Facebook says it has added fact checks to viral hoaxes about 9/11, including one that the Pentagon was struck by a missile and not a plane.

-For many younger Americans who came of age after 9/11, the internet is the first place they go for information on the event.
-Sept.
-11 isn't taught consistently in schools; some districts require it while others brush over it or ignore it completely.

-False claims about the attacks often come up at the National Sept.
-11 Memorial and Museum, which offers educational services to visitors and school children across the country.
-Such instances are an opportunity to talk about the facts of what did happen, and the many investigations that followed, according to Megan Jones, senior director of educational programs at the memorial.

-“We have a generation now with no memory of 9/11, so it’s important to share the stories of what happened,” Jones says.

 Bogus claims about the Sept.
-11 attacks never posed the threat now ascribed to misinformation about COVID-19 or the 2020 U.S. elections.
-But even proponents of 9/11 conspiracy theories say questions about what happened primed the pump for the distrust and anxiety behind today's conspiracy theories.
+11 attacks never posed the threat ascribed to misinformation about COVID-19 or the 2020 U.S. elections.
+But even proponents of 9/11 conspiracy theories say questions about what happened helped create today's environment of distrust and anxiety.

-“The danger is, once you have that distrust of authority and government, it's a dangerous place to be,” says Matt Campbell a British citizen whose brother died in the World Trade Center on 9/11.
-Campbell believes the towers came down after a controlled demolition, and is seeking a new inquest in the UK that would review his brother's death.
+“The danger is, once you have that distrust of authority and government, it’s a dangerous place to be,” says Matt Campbell, a British citizen whose brother died in the World Trade Center on 9/11.
+Campbell believes the towers came down after a controlled demolition, and is seeking a new inquest into his brothers' death in the UK.

-“If you think everything they're telling you is a lie, then you just switch off: ‘Could be true, might not be true, whatever,’" Campbell says.

-On the grand scale, such the distrust the underlies such beliefs can become dangerous when they begin to divide a society, or when they are exploited by a political leader or an outside adversary.
+On the grand scale, such the distrust the underlies such beliefs can become dangerous when they begin to divide a society, or when they are exploited by a political leader like Donald Trump, Fenster says.

 “Usually it is the case that the people who feel they are being excluded from power who are committed to conspiracy theories,” Fenster says.
 “What’s different this time is that it was the party that was in power — the party that had the White House — that was the main broadcaster of conspiracy theories.”